skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ### Route from Kamppi to Kasarmitori using city bike rental

-- also show rental stations
+Click [this link]() to run the query below in GraphiQL.
+It should fetch route from Kamppi to Kasarmitori using city bike rental and show also rental stations.

-- note use of mode `BICYCLE_RENT`, which is not returned as mode
+**Note:** Use of mode BICYCLE_RENT, which is not returned as mode

 ```
 {